 Distinguished Professor of Law

-Justice Janine P. Geske currently serves as a Distinguished Professor of Law at Marquette University Law School and Director of the Law School's Restorative Justice Initiative.
+Justice Janine P. Geske served as a Distinguished Professor of Law at Marquette University Law School and Director of the Law SchoolвЂ™s Restorative Justice Initiative.
+She currently is a member of the Marquette University Board of Trustees.
 In the fall of 2011, she served as a Visiting Professor of law at the Catholic University of Leuven, Belgium in Restorative Justice at its Institute of Criminology.
 She served as interim dean of Marquette Law School from July 2002 to July 2003 and as interim Milwaukee County Executive from February 28 to May 6, 2002.
 She previously served on the Wisconsin Supreme Court from 1993-1998.
 From 1981-1993, she was a Milwaukee County Circuit Court judge.
 Prior to becoming a judge, she served as chief staff attorney for the Legal Aid Society of Milwaukee and then as clinical director and assistant professor of law at Marquette University.